NJDEP Oil Tank Grant Frequently Asked Questions

 A: If your UST Fund application has received full approval through both NJDEP and NJEDA, meaning that you have signed the Financial Assistance Agreement and closed on your grant or loan with NJEDA, then funds are reserved for your project and will be available to pay for costs incurred, as specified in your approval.
 Therefore, funds will be available to pay contractor invoices as the work is performed, with the understanding that such invoices still have to go through the normal review process to ensure that they represent work that was part of your original approval.

-Q: What if supplemental (additional) funding above the originally approved amount is needed?
+Q: My tank remediation cost more than we thought and I have to apply for more money.
+What happens now that supplemental (additional) funding above the originally approved amount is needed?

 A: Whenever an applicant requires additional funding to complete their UST project, the applicant must submit what is referred to as a “Supplemental Funding Request”.
 These Supplemental Funding Requests will be prioritized so that projects already started can proceed through completion.
 Therefore, Supplemental Funding Requests will continue to be accepted, reviewed and processed provided sufficient funding is available.